About Succuland / Ryan

 Soil

 My growing medium is a blend of Pro-Mix HP and pumice.
 The ratio of organic (peat) to inorganic (perlite/pumice) ranges from 60/40 to 20/80 depending on the variety.
-I also use beneficial microbes (mycorrhizae, bacillus bacteria) to enhance soil and plant health.
+I also use beneficial microbes (mycorrhizae, bacillus bacteria) to enhance soil health.

 Nutrition